Find a Myositis Specialist

 Finding Myositis-Experienced Medical Care

 You deserve a doctor or team of doctors who are knowledgeable about the inflammatory myopathies and the diseases that they often mimic.
 Experience in the diagnostic process is helpful to ensure a proper diagnosis and to begin prompt treatment.
 There are many reasons why finding a doctor that meet these criteria can be difficult:

-In the U.S. alone there are more than 850,000 doctors, yet fewer than 3,200 people are diagnosed with any type of Myositis each year.
+In the U.S. alone there are over 850,000 doctors, yet fewer than 3,200 people are diagnosed with any type of Myositis each year.
 Many doctors have never encountered someone with Myositis and are unlikely to know the latest in diagnostics, treatments and possible complications.
 In the not-too-distant past, medical schools stressed that Myositis did not cause pain.
 It is now much more recognized and accepted that pain is part of the symptoms suffered by many with this disease.
 It is important that the doctor overseeing your care understands all aspects of Myositis.

 What type of doctor(s)?

 To add to the confusion, Myositis falls under several categories.
-While it’s an autoimmune disease, it’s also a neuromuscular disease and often a disease of the skin, lungs, etc. Due to the variety of symptoms and complications which effect people with Myositis, it’s often confusing to know what type of doctor will understand and treat your specific issues.
-A neurologist, dermatologist, rheumatologist or immunologist could oversee your care, but you may also need to see other specialists such as a pulmonologist, cardiologist, gastroenterologist and pain management specialist.
+While it’s an autoimmune disease, it’s also a neuromuscular disease and often a disease of the skin, lungs, etc. Due to the variety of symptoms and complications which affect people with Myositis, it’s often confusing to know what type of doctor will understand and treat your specific issues.
+A neurologist, dermatologist, rheumatologist or immunologist could oversee your care, but you may also need to see other specialists such as a pulmonologist, cardiologist, gastroenterologist, rehabilitation specialist, and pain management specialist.